l3lackcurtains/large-scale-data-structures/homework1/readme.txt

 ################################################################################
 1) fasta.h: It is a header file for the fasta.cpp file which includes the class declaration and methods definition of "FASTA_readset" class.
 2) fasta.cpp: It includes the methods of "FASTA_readset" class.
-3) homework.cpp: Main file that runs the solutions for 5 questions.
+3) homework.cpp: The main file that runs the solutions for 5 questions.

 ################################################################################
 # Others modules used
 ################################################################################
-ctime: It is used for the calculation of CPU time.
+ctime: It is used for the calculation of CPU time. string.h: Two functions are employed from this library: strcmp and strcpy in question 5.

 ################################################################################
 # Compile the project